vippsas/vipps-solutions/invoice-through-epayments/README.md

 Users can soft dismiss this payment by clicking `Cancel` -> `I'll pay later` and come back into the Vipps app to pay at a later time.

-See [Extended expiration for payments to merchants](long-expiry-time-for-payments-to-merchants) for more information.
+For more information about extended expiration dates, see [Extended expiration for payments to merchants](long-expiry-time-for-payments-to-merchants).